 Since you’ve put effort and dedication into designing a stellar e-learning course, it’s important to also take time to find out if your learners are satisfied with their experience.
 Satisfied learners tend to be more engaged and are more likely to implement what they’ve learned back on the job.

 Measuring the satisfaction of your learners allows you to make sure they enjoyed the training and will apply their new knowledge and skills.
 If they weren’t satisfied, you can find out why.
 That way you’ll know how to better engage them when you revise the course or create other courses.
+In this article, I'll walk you through how to go about doing that.

 How You Can Easily Measure Learner Satisfaction